 A residential setting is also influenced by the relationship to the surrounding community and the dominant values in that community; and by the actions of local and state elected legislators and officials.

 While the landlord is responsible for enforcing the rules of the game, it is important for all the residents to recognize that the rules apply to them, and therefore some form of tenant participation in governance is helpful, provided that groups of perpetrators do not seize control of that process.
-In a cooperative housing situation, where tenants actually are the management, subject to professional oversight, tenants have been seen to achieve a peaceful community life.
+In a cooperative housing situation, where tenants actually are the management, subject to professional oversight, tenants achieve a peaceful community life.
 Tenant participation must be monitored and subject to accountability.

 There is hope for change.
 The Coalition will continue to work with our legislative partners on Beacon Hill to seek legislative remedies.
-All of us can support the educational and advocacy efforts to inform the public, legislators, and all the so-called stakeholders in housing: landlords, managers, federal and state agencies, and of course, we the tenants.
+All of us can support educational and advocacy efforts to inform the public, legislators, and all the so-called stakeholders in housing: landlords, managers, federal and state agencies, and of course, we the tenants.

 Commission to Study Ways to Prevent Bullying of Tenants in Public and Subsidized Multi-Family Housing, pursuant to Chapter 2 of the Resolves of 2016.
 The Consensus Report as well as the Minority Report were filed with the Legislature.